 During the four years of the Verkhovna Rada of the 9th convocation, the issue of the lack of clear regulation of the procedure for appointing government members was not raised, David Arakhamia admitted

-In a conversation with an influential parliamentarian from the Servant of the People, the “Commander in Chief” learned what could be behind Arakhamia’s bill: “We wanted to recall some ministers and appoint new ones.
+In a conversation with an influential parliamentarian from the Servant of the People, the “Commander-in-Chief” learned what could be behind Arakhamia’s bill: “We wanted to recall some ministers and appoint new ones.
 And so that the opposition does not shout that there is no mono-majority, this bill was supposed to become a kind of reinsurance.
-But something went wrong.”
+But something went wrong."

 Unity Government: Mission Impossible?

 “The appearance of such a bill cannot be considered a greater subjectification of the mono-majority, because the presentation was made by Mr. Arakhamia, who is a member of the close presidential circle.
 Therefore, this bill certainly could not have arisen without the approval of the Office of the President.
 They just want, as in the case of the mobilization bill, which was written by the Ministry of Defense and the President’s Office, to shift responsibility to the deputies.
-This is a very dangerous game - many presidents have played it and it did not end well,” the Golos representative noted.
+This is a very dangerous game - many presidents have played it and it did not end well,” the Voice representative noted.

 At the same time, Klimenko expressed the opinion that a change in the government and its head is long overdue.
 “It doesn’t matter when it takes place - tomorrow or in three months, but it seems to me that there will be no fresh international money for Ukraine without a change of government,” the parliamentarian believes.